krussll/etsysimplicity/_posts/2019-07-04-the-shooter-stance-for-lawn-bowls.md

 >>
 >> Nev Roda

-## The technique
+## The delivery stance

 Traditionally we are taught to point your feet directly out towards that target, and aim with your right foot (if your right handed).

-With The Shooter Stance we stop aiming with your right foot rand we turn that foot completely, so it points perpendicular from our body.
+When you prepare for your delivery in The Shooter Stance we stop aiming with your right foot and we turn that foot completely to a right angle, so it points perpendicular from our body.
 In doing so we completely eliminate your right foot from aiming and its focus is all about balance.

 As with a pole in the ground, if you double its width you will dramatically increase its ability to keep the top stable.